mdgriffith/elm-style-animation/README.md

 A library to simplify creating html and svg animations in elm.
 My focus was to create something I could use as a UI designer to prototype animations quickly, accurately, and without sneaky errors.

 > __Note__ - elm-style-animation is for Elm 0.17 only at the moment.
-There are also some breaking syntax changes vs elm-html-animation v3.0.4.
-[Here's an overview if you want to port code.](https://github.com/mdgriffith/elm-style-animation/blob/master/FROM-3.0.4.md)
+If you're updating from a previous version [Here's an overview of what changes between versions.](https://github.com/mdgriffith/elm-style-animation/blob/master/CHANGES.md)

   1. Showing a menu on hover - [demo](https://mdgriffith.github.io/elm-style-animation/1.0.0/SideMenu.html) / [view code](https://github.com/mdgriffith/elm-style-animation/blob/master/examples/SideMenu.elm)
   2. Chaining Keyframes - [demo](https://mdgriffith.github.io/elm-style-animation/1.0.0/Chaining.html) / [view code](https://github.com/mdgriffith/elm-style-animation/blob/master/examples/Chaining.elm)